112523chen/Biodiversity-in-National-Parks-Analysis/README.md

 **Data Sources:**
 Both `Observations.csv` and `Species_info.csv` was provided by Codecademy

-*Note*: The data within this project is inspired by real data and doesn't 100 accurately describe the real data in the real world
+*Note*: The data within this project is inspired by real data and doesn't 100 percent accurately describe the real data in the real world

 ## **Scoping**
 ---